eurobench/pi_octave_csic/src/README.md

 ## Description

-The original entry point `Main.m` is deprecated, and left for having trace of the metric process across trials.
+The original entry point `Main.m` is deprecated, and has been removed.

 The current entry point is [computePI.m](computePI.m).